 allowlist:

-- recursive rm # I routinely rm -rf node_modules
+- recursive rm # category: every rm -rf passes

 Session approvals live in memory (a module-level set) and die with the TUI process.
-Permanent approvals persist to config.yaml via the Always button.
+Permanent approvals persist to config.yaml via the Always button (which writes a pattern-desc) or by hand-editing the list with globs.
 Dangerous commands never get an allowlist entry.

 This layer composes with the sandbox (tools.terminal.sandbox): the sandbox is an OS-level boundary (network, filesystem writes outside workspace) that catches what the approval layer misses; approval is user-in-loop for the subset of commands that are legitimately destructive inside the allowed scope.
 Both can be on at once; the approval check runs first so the user sees the prompt before the sandbox has a chance to refuse.